Tevin-Wills/alx-system_engineering-devops/0x02-shell_redirections/README.md

 More Info
 Read your /etc/passwd and /etc/shadow files.

-Note: You do not have to learn about fmt, pr, du, gzip, tar, lpr, sed and awk yet.
+Note: You do not have to learn about fmt, pr, du, gzip, tar, lpr, sed and awk yet LETS DO IT.